 While learning Dutch might seem like a long journey, an online course can let you do it on your own terms and in your own time.
 In fact, those using InburgeringOnline reported an online course was quicker, cheaper, and way more effective than traditional schools!
 Take a peek at the courses. 👀

-While the Dutch government does want to raise the level to B1 for people in your position, they haven’t made a final decision on whether it will be raised in 2024.
+While the Dutch government wants to raise the level to B1 for people in your position, they haven’t made a final decision on whether to do so in 2024.

 That means that if you can fully integrate and pass your exams to apply for permanent residency or citizenship before they decide to raise it, you shouldn’t have to study further than A2 level — based on the information the government has given so far.